bakhshipoor/PrayerTimes/README.md

 # Prayer Times Calculator

 This repository hosts a comprehensive library designed to calculate Muslim prayer times.
-The core implementation is primarily in C, with additional components in C++, and features a graphical user interface (UI) for testing the calculations using the LVGL library.
+The core implementation is primarily in C, and features a graphical user interface (UI) for testing the calculations using the LVGL library.

 ## Table of Contents
 - [Features](#features)